yifso/nteract/docs/getting-started-with-nteract.md

 ## Setting up the nteract desktop application

 Download the desktop application on your machine for the fastest way to get started with nteract.
 Find the installer for your operating system on the [nteract homepage](https://nteract.io/desktop).
-Once downloaded and installed , launch nteract from the install directory.
+Once downloaded and installed, launch nteract from the install directory.

 > NOTE: This guide uses the nteract desktop application as the reference point.

 ### Setting up using Snap

 [Snapcraft](https://snapcraft.io) is compatible with all the major Linux distros.
-Learn more about Snaps from [the Getting started documentation](https://snapcraft.io/docs/getting-started), and download it for your distro from [the install page](https://snapcraft.io/docs/installing-snapd).
+Learn more about Snaps from the [Getting started documentation](https://snapcraft.io/docs/getting-started), and download it for your distro from the [install page](https://snapcraft.io/docs/installing-snapd).

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/nteract)